wellingtoncabral/android-compose-mvi-navigation/README.md

 ![](https://i.imgur.com/UXwFbmv.png)

 There are a three core components described:
-* **State** - data class that holds the state content of the corresponding screen e.g. list of `FoodItem`, loading status etc. The state is exposed as a Compose runtime `MutableState` object from that perfectly matches the use-case of receiving continuous updates with initial value.
+* **State** - data class that holds the state content of the corresponding screen e.g. list of `User`, loading status etc. The state is exposed as a Compose runtime `MutableState` object from that perfectly matches the use-case of receiving continuous updates with initial value.

 * **Event** - plain object that is sent through callbacks from the UI to the presentation layer.
 Events should reflect UI events caused by the user.
 Event updates are exposed as a `MutableSharedFlow` type which is similar to `StateFlow` and that behaves as in the absence of a subscriber, any posted event will be immediately dropped.